What are best things to do in the Riviera Maya?

 Many resorts will offer a van to drop you off in Playa Del Carmen.
 Why not take advantage of this and explore what there is.
 For a shopping guide to Playa, see our article here.

 If you go shopping in Tulum you have the downtown area along the 307 Highway where you can find souvenir shops and few other options.
 For more chic shopping options, see the beach road on the south end.
+Most of the stores feature jewelry, linen clothes, and small pieces of art.

 Towns to visit in the Riviera Maya